-Too many expatriate families are caught unprepared to cope with an emergency in their new country.
-If you’re calling France you’re new home, make sure you and all your family members know how to get help by with these tips and keep a handy list of France’s important emergency numbers.
+Too many expatriate families are unprepared in an emergency in their new country.
+If you’re calling France your new home, make sure you and all your family members know how to get help by with these tips as well as keep a handy list of France’s important emergency numbers.

-France has an infamously long list of emergency numbers for different services but the pan-European emergency number 112 can also be called for any type of emergency and after, an operator will direct you to the appropriate French department.
-It’s is advised to dial 112 when calling from mobile phones.
-However, it is not possible to call the number from a mobile without a sim card.
+France has an infamously long list of emergency numbers for different services.
+The pan-European emergency number (112) also works for any type of emergency; an operator then directs you to the appropriate French department.
+Dial 112 when calling from mobile phones.
+However, it is not possible to call the number from a mobile without a SIM card.
 Callers who don’t speak French would also have no problem communicating their issues due to the assistance of interpreters who speak 40 languages.

 If you need to access French healthcare services or visit a French hospital, you may be asked to present French health insurance or private health insurance.
-This guide to French emergency numbers explains French medical terms, what to do in an emergency in France, and what to do in an accident or health emergency in France.
+This guide to French emergency numbers explains French medical terms, what to do in an emergency in France, as well as what to do in an accident or health emergency in France.